onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+Going forward the release notes and MDHT version can be found at https://github.com/onc-healthit/site-content/blob/master/ReleaseNotes.md

+SITE always uses the latest version of MDHT at any given time.
+Following this link will display it and its release notes: https://github.com/mdht/mdht-models/releases/latest

+***

+# Prior Releases:

 The **SITE C-CDA R2.1 Validator (2nd) Release for Jan 25 2021**, based on MDHT build <https://github.com/mdht/mdht-models/releases/tag/v20201203> contains the following fixes:
   * Fix issue requiring 0 provenance (author) instances
   * Update birth sex and telecom validation to fire error for cures and warning for non-cures